kobertlam/Credit_Risk_Analysis/README.md

 Deliverable 4: A Written Report on the Credit Risk Analysis (this file)

 ## Results:
-We analyse the balanced accuracy score, the precision and recall scores on the **high_risk** class from each model, as our target is to find a model that can predict the high credit risk.
+We analyse the balanced accuracy score, the precision and recall scores on the **high_risk** class from each model, as our target is to find a model that can better predict the high credit risk.

 1) Oversampling using RandomOverSampler:
     * balanced accuracy score: 65.73%